Riley-5/gis709-assignment4/README.md

 # Safe Routes

+## How to use the app

+The application allows a user to pick a start and end location by either searching for a start and end location with the form above the map or by dragging the markers around the map.
+Once a start and end location have been determined the shortest and safest route between the start and end location will be displayed.

 ## Motivation

-South Africa has many townships, dangerous roads and areas that are not the safest to be in.
-A "standard" GPS provides a route based on the shortest distance which may result in the shortest route passing through dangerous areas.
+South Africa has many townships, dangerous roads and areas that are not the safest to be in, a "standard" GPS provides a route based on the shortest distance which may result in the shortest route passing through dangerous areas.

 ## Solution